 The Research Management Committee (RMC) manages the research program and assures ongoing assessment of all projects to provide recommendations to the BOD regarding research priorities and budget allocations.

-The Territorial Advisory Committee (TAC) provides guidance and recommendations related to needs and priorities of First Nation, Inuit and Métis with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
+The Territorial Advisory Committee (TAC) provides guidance and recommendations related to needs and priorities of the Northern post-secondary institutions and the territories with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
 The members are actively involved in the North-by-North Program, specifically the Northern Research Leaders Program.
-The committee reports to the RMC.

 ArcticNet is committed to fostering a safe environment at all its events.
 The ArcticNet Code of Conduct applies to attendees of in-person and online ArcticNet events, including the Annual Scientific Meeting.